Chile Travel and News | By Raul Silva M.

 Mercado Municipal

-Address: 776, Maipu St., in front of the Sotomayor square, one of the emblematic places of the city.
-Antofagasta's central market was an old railroad station and plaza and since 1927 it has been one of the tourist attractions with the most traditional gastronomic products of the northern city.
+Address: 776, Maipu Street, in front of the Sotomayor Square, one of the emblematic places of the city.
+Antofagasta's central market was an old railway station and plaza, and since 1927 it has been one of the tourist attractions with the most traditional gastronomic products of the northern city.

 Tropic of Capricorn Monument

-An outstanding site to visit in Antofagasta is the Tropic of Capricorn monument, a landmark located where this parallel crosses, north of the city, in front of the Andres Sabella airport.
+An outstanding place to visit in Antofagasta is the Tropic of Capricorn Monument, a landmark located where this parallel crosses, north of the city, in front of the Andres Sabella Airport.

-It consists of a monolithic structure with a bronze plaque that marks the precise point where the imaginary line passed at the time of its inauguration in 1966.
-It is worth noting that the Tropic of Capricorn is currently located at latitude 23° 26' 14'' south of the Equator, with a difference of 23 seconds compared to the 1966 measurement.
+It consists of a monolithic structure with a bronze plaque that marks the exact point where the imaginary line passed at the time of its inauguration in 1966.
+It is worth noting that the Tropic of Capricorn is currently located at 23° 26' 14'' south of the equator, with a difference of 23 seconds compared to the 1966 measurement.

 "The Hand of the Desert" sculpture

-Many are the interpretations that travellers give to the monument and in fact, according to its author, he leaves it to the imagination of each visitor to the Hand of the Desert.
-A negative point is the constant cleaning and maintenance required by the sculpture as it is often scratched with graffiti.
+75 Km. south of the city, in the middle of the Atacama Desert and next to Route 5 (Panamerican Highway), you will find this remarkable work of the Chilean sculptor Mario Irarrazabal.
+Today, the eleven meter high reinforced concrete sculpture has become one of the tourist icons of the so-called "Second Region of Chile".There are many interpretations that travelers give to the monument, and in fact, according to its author, he leaves it to the imagination of each visitor to the Hand of the Desert.
+A negative point is the constant cleaning and maintenance of the sculpture, as it is often scratched with graffiti.

 Astronomy Tours

-Astronomical Tourism is an activity that is growing, attracting more and more people, both Chileans and foreigners, and during the tours that last an average of three hours, tourists can observe stars, planets, constellations, galaxies, nebulae, the sun and the moon through modern and powerful state-of-the-art telescopes.
+Astronomical tourism is a growing activity that attracts more and more people, both Chileans and foreigners, and during the tours, which last an average of three hours, tourists can observe stars, planets, constellations, galaxies, nebulae, the Sun and the Moon through modern and powerful state-of-the-art telescopes.

-The largest number of observatories nationwide is located in the fourth Coquimbo Region, however Antofagasta stands out for the importance of its facilities such as Cerro Paranal and VLT (Very Large Telescope), the world's most advanced optical instrument, 130 km south of the city, considered the largest installation of its kind worldwide, operated by the European Southern Observatory.
-Paranal has the most advanced facilities for astronomy, being the most productive observatory all over the World, based on its investigations, more than one scientific document per day is issued.
+The largest number of observatories in the country is located in the fourth region of Coquimbo, but Antofagasta stands out for the importance of its facilities such as Cerro Paranal and the VLT (Very Large Telescope), the most advanced optical instrument in the world, located 130 km south of the city, considered the largest installation of its kind in the world, operated by the European Southern Observatory.
+Paranal has the most advanced facilities for astronomy, being the most productive observatory in the world, based on its investigations, more than one scientific document is issued per day.

-Other very important observatories are ALMA (Atacama Large Millimiter Array), the largest Radio Telescope in the World, consisting of a group of 66 antennas or radio telescopes seven and twelve meters in diameter.
-On the top of Cerro Armazones (Armazones Mountain) will be located the ELT (Extremely Large Telescope), still under construction, which should become the largest optical observation center ever built.
+Other very important observatories are ALMA (Atacama Large Millimeter Array), the largest radio telescope in the world, consisting of a group of 66 antennas or radio telescopes seven and twelve meters in diameter.
+At the top of Cerro Armazones (Armazones Mountain) will be the ELT (Extremely Large Telescope), still under construction, which will be the largest optical observatory ever built.
 Several of the large scientific observatories accept visits through online reservation systems, but these must be made months in advance.

-On the other hand, in the local Tourism Agencies, you can hire tours to smaller observatories, but no less interesting such as Paniri Caur Chiu- Chiu, 35 Km. from the city of Calama; Ahlarkapin Astronomical Observatory, staffed by natives of the archaeological town of San Pedro de Atacama; the tour to Licanantay Ethno-Astronomical Observatory, also in San Pedro de Atacama; the Qatachilla Astronomical Tours departing from Antofagasta and others.
+In the local tourist agencies, you can also book tours to smaller but no less interesting observatories, such as Paniri Caur Chiu- Chiu, 35 km from the city of Calama; the Ahlarkapin Astronomical Observatory, staffed by locals from the archaeological town of San Pedro de Atacama; the tour to the Licanantay Ethno-Astronomical Observatory, also in San Pedro de Atacama; the Qatachilla Astronomical Tours, departing from Antofagasta, and others.

 Salar de Atacama (Atacama Salt Flat)